By Brad Edwards, Samah Assad

 However, data provided on the city’s public portal makes it possible to analyze some information about rape cases under investigation by the police department.

 Detectives assign cases to specific categories based on the status of their investigations.
-(You can read the full definitions for each category, as described to CBS 2 by police, here.)
+(You can read the full definitions for each category, as described to CBS2 by police.
 That data shows in the last decade:

-Then, there are hundreds of cases still open and assigned to detectives, like the case of woman identified as Number Two.
+Then, there are hundreds of cases still open and assigned to detectives, like Number Two

 It was June of 2017.
 She had just moved to the city a month before.

 She was excited, she said, that she had just landed a new job right out of college.

 “…and I didn’t know anybody…so I downloaded an app, met somebody off it…” she said.